generalui/s3p/README.md

 # S3P - 5x to 50x faster than aws-cli

-S3P provides a radically faster way to copy, list sync and do other bulk operations over large AWS S3 buckets.
+S3P provides a radically faster way to copy, list, sync and do other bulk operations over large AWS S3 buckets.

 You can use it as a command-line tool for common operations, or you can use it as a library for nearly anything you can imagine.

-S3P's key innovation is the ability to list the items in an S3 bucket in a massively parallel way.
-Instead of doing one list after another sequentially, as the aws-cli does, S3P divides the key-space and can have 100(*) or more simultaneous list operations running in parallel.
+# Why is S3P so fast?

+S3's API is structured around listing items in serial - request 1000 items, wait, then request the next 1000.
+This is how nearly all S3 tools work.
+S3P, however, can list items in parallel.
+It leverages S3's ability to request the first 1000 items equal-to or after a given key.
+Then, with the help of algorithmic bisection and some intelligent heuristics, S3P can scan the contents of a bucket with an arbitrary degree of parallism.
+In practice, S3P can list buckets up to **15x faster** than conventional methods.

-S3P is really just a fancy, really fast, s3 listing tool.
+S3P is really just a fancy, really fast, S3 listing tool.
+Summarizing, copying and synching are all boosted by S3P's core ability to list objects radically faster.

-> (*) The default list-concurrency is 100, but you can set it higher.
+> We've sustained copy speeds up to **8gigabytes/second** between two buckets in the same region using a single EC2 instance to run S3P.

 # S3P Blog Post